terjirapat/MADT8101-Customer-Analytics/Workshop 2 - Customer Single View/README.md

 ![image](https://github.com/terjirapat/MADT8101-Customer-Analytics/assets/77285026/5841a9f2-0c28-420d-884d-562795e2bdc8)

 #
+### **What is a single customer view?**

-Customer Single View is a summary of everything from one customer down to just one record.
+Customer Single View consolidates customer data from various sources for a comprehensive understanding of customer interactions.

+### **The benefits of a single customer view**

+A single customer view is crucial for businesses, providing valuable information for all departments to improve performance.
+This data enables executives to make informed decisions, marketers to deliver profitable campaigns, and customer support agents to solve issues faster.

+#

-I design this based on RFM Framework.
+I designed this based on the RFM Framework.
 That will help to understand customers about Recency, Frequency, and Monetary

 **Columns of my Customer Single View**